NextCapital/nextcapital-client-demo/README.md

 - Some demos are for retail users, and others are for workplace users.
 Demos intended for one use case will still "work" for a user designed for the other, but note that this isn't a supported use case.
   - This demo is being shared between multiple partners
   - Some partners use retail, and others workplace
-- Authentication currently uses username/password login.
-This would not be the case for a production-ready client.
+- Authentication currently uses username/password or jwt login.
 Overall, expect the authentication lifecycle to be refactored in a production-ready client.
 - Our API is still in-development and is subject to change.
 Work is required to get prepare the API for external use.
   - Embedded UIs are much safer and easier to get production-ready quickly.
   - At launch, we will likely only provide indirect access to a subset of APIs